Help Save Dharma's Garden

 Why It Matters: We see a profound need for a reawakening to this way of life, not as a throwback to the past, but as a path into the future.
 It is crucial that our children grow up with renewed connection to the natural world from which we all come, and of which we all are an integral part.
 We call for the tending of land…not just to produce food, but to immerse the human being, body, mind and spirit, in working partnership with the natural world to provide for our human needs.
 And we must recognize that our human needs are not limited to material inputs – just as important is the work itself, giving meaning and purpose to the human experience.

-Our History: Founded in 2014, Dharma’s Garden is already well-established in the community, growing food and flowers for an on-site weekly market, offering a highly popular CSA program, and even supplying fresh produce to local restaurants.
+Our History: Founded in 2014, Dharma’s Garden is already well-established in the community, growing food and flowers for an on-site weekly market, and offering a wealth of educational opportunities.
 Each passing year has seen an increase in the number of classes, workshops, festivals, and other events that are held throughout the growing season.
 Likewise, more and more students and teachers regularly visit from the dozen schools in the area that are within walking distance.
 Dharma's Garden has already become a thriving center of social connection within our neighborhood.
 Up until now, all this has been accomplished on rented property, with virtually no starting capital, nearly all volunteer labor, and no long term security of tenure on the property.